Facing harassment over your Christopher and Banks credit card?

 Who is Christopher and Banks?

 Founded in 1956, Christopher and Banks are a retail company that specializes in the sale of women’s clothing for the age range of 40 to 60.
-The headquarters was originally in the Minneapolis suburb of Plymouth, Minnesota.
+Banks Christopher is a well-established American retail brand specializing in women’s apparel.

 The company is reported to have filed for bankruptcy in January 2021 and closed all its stores due to financial loss from the Coronavirus pandemic.
-However, online retail as well as five brick-and-mortar locations have now resumed.
+The company is now operated as an LLC.
+However, online retail as well as five brick-and-mortar store locations have now resumed, giving customers both online and in-store shopping options.

 You can manage your Christopher and Banks credit card by visiting comenity.net/christopherandbanks